Valdes-Tresanco-MS/gmx_MMPBSA/docs/versus.md

   [^1]: [MMPBSA.py][4] is included in AMBER package
   [^2]: Without documentation
-  [^3]: nmode = Normal modes approximation, qh = Quasic-Harmony approximation and IE = Interaction Entropy approximation
+  [^3]: NMODE = Normal modes approximation, QH = Quasic-Harmony approximation, IE = Interaction Entropy approximation, and C2 = C2 Entropy
   [^4]: We plan to extend gmx_MMPBSA compatibility to MMPBSA.py's results
   [^5]: Currently there is a repository ([AmberUtils][5]) for analysing the results
   [^6]: GROMACS 20xx.x is not officially supported.
 There is a Pull Request that offers a minimum compatibility